Sport and Exercise Physiotherapy (MSc)

 The course aims to develop your evaluative, critical thinking and problem-solving skills, and to increase your practical and theoretical knowledge of sports science and injury, so that you can apply these skills in the further advancement of your career.

 Full-time students undertake the taught modules in one academic year and then have up to a further six months to complete the dissertation.

-- The opportunity to acquire the theoretical requirements of the Gold level Association of Chartered Physiotherapists in Sports Medicine certificate.
+Graduates of the MSc will have achieved the theoretical requirements of the Gold level Association of Chartered Physiotherapists in Sports Medicine certificate.

-- Flexibility of delivery, enabling you to pursue a professional career in sport while studying part-time, or to take a career break and complete on a full-time basis.
+The programme is delivered flexibly, enabling you to pursue a professional career in sport while studying part-time, or to take a career break and complete on a full-time basis.

 |Next intake||September 2018|

 |Other ways to study this course|